 Plumbed restrooms, as the name implies, contain flush toilets and sinks with running water.
 Once water is available at the site, these buildings can also provide other basic necessities such as drinking fountains.

 A restroom can also be much more than a collection of toilets and sinks.
 Depending on the course’s needs, a restroom can actually act as a multi-purpose facility.
-Adding a concession stand or sales area can be new sources of revenue, Kempf points out.
-Including a maintenance room can mean hauling lawnmowers and other equipment shorter distances.
+Adding a concession stand or sales area can be a new source of revenue, Kempf points out.
+Including maintenance, the room can mean hauling mowers and other equipment shorter distances.